fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3c.md

 In the code above, we also allow the content of the note to be edited.

-Notice that the <em>findByIdAndUpdate</em> method receives a regular JavaScript object as its parameter, and not a new note object created with the <em>Note</em> constructor function.
+Notice that the <em>findByIdAndUpdate</em> method receives a regular JavaScript object as its argument, and not a new note object created with the <em>Note</em> constructor function.

 There is one important detail regarding the use of the <em>findByIdAndUpdate</em> method.
 By default, the <em>updatedNote</em> parameter of the event handler receives the original document [without the modifications](https://mongoosejs.com/docs/api/model.html#model_Model-findByIdAndUpdate).
 We added the optional <code>{ new: true }</code> parameter, which will cause our event handler to be called with the new modified document instead of the original.